jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 use these tools in prevention saw USD 5.98 million in costs, a 45.6% difference.
 See Figure 18.

-**Figure 18.** *A bar chart showing the cost of a data breach based on where AI and automation are deployed in security operations, from the organizations that reported extensive use of AI and automation, measured in USD millions.
-The chart shows the cost for prevention, detection, investigation, and response.*
+![Image of Figure 18.
+From the organizations that reported extensive use of AI and automation, measured in USD millions; reference chart 14 Cost of a data breach based on where AI and automation are deployed in security operations]

 ### AI and automation accelerated the time to identify and contain a breach
 Wherever AI and automation were applied, they accelerated the